-A well-run incentive program is very effective in driving business growth because customers generally become excited about incentive programs and become fully engaged.
-Now, we have outlined the top four ways your company can benefit from implementing a successful incentive program.
+Do incentive programs work?
+After 22 years in the business, our experts believe a well-run incentive program is very effective in driving business growth because customers generally become excited about incentive programs and become fully engaged.
+That’s why we have outlined the top four ways your business can benefit from executing a program.

 Incentive programs keep your products top of mind with your customers.
 According to Business Australia, “giving your customers a reward for returning to your business can be an effective way of encouraging your customers to stay loyal to you.”
 Business Australia also explained an incentive can “help you keep loyal customers, while also generating word of mouth for your business.”

 Incentive programs also establish an emotional connection between your business, sales representatives and your customers.
 The bond is created as they work together to achieve a result; there is a sense of mutual satisfaction in achieving the target.
 The incentive could be an all-expenses paid-for trip or a money-can’t-buy thrill experience.
-The bond will then become stronger if they both go on the exclusive trip or experience together.
-As mentioned in one of our previous blogs, 6 Steps for a Successful Incentive Program, the more memorable the experience, the greater the word of mouth will be; meaning it is more likely to succeed bigger and better in the years following.
+The bond will then become stronger if they both go on an exclusive trip or experience together.
+The more memorable the experience, the greater the word of mouth will be; meaning it is more likely to succeed bigger and better in the years following.

 If buyers know they may be rewarded for achieving a target, they will be more inclined to change their behaviour.
 This could be short-term or once they are into a pattern, long term.
 Incentive programs should never be capped; they should be designed to always encourage a customer to reach a target.
 They will be more interested in achieving the next target if they have a reward tier to meet.
 For example, tier one could be a two-day getaway to Hamilton Island, tier two an extended stay for five-days and tier three could include a private boat cruise.